 Learning New Hymns:

-Taizé Learning the songs - check the link below
+Taizé Learning the songs - check this link - click here

 The Taizé Community is an ecumenical monastic order that invites people of different Christian faiths to worship together.
 They are well known for their contemplative hymns in many languages.

-For Lent try listening to this series on YouTube Taizé Top 10 we will sing some of these.
+For Lent listening to this series on YouTube Taizé Top 10 we may sing some of these if requested.

 - Adoramus te Christe - (We adore you, Lord Jesus Christ)